 At our Indiana Delta chapter, we aim to combine our Philanthropic Service to Others with our Sincere Friendship and Lifelong Commitment of Pi Beta Phi.
-We know that service is not a four year requirement, but part of our lifelong commitment that helps us grow together and give back to the community.
-As a chapter, we love to run our philanthropy events, attend and participate in other philanthropic events, and do community service with our Pi Phi sisters to come closer in our friendships and engage in philanthropy.
+We know that service is not a four-year requirement, but part of our lifelong commitment that helps us grow together and give back to the community.
+As a chapter, we love to run our philanthropy events, attend, and participate in other philanthropic events, and do community service with our Pi Phi sisters to become closer in our friendships and better engaged in philanthropy.

-Another event we aim to hold annually is our Pi Beta Phi’s Wing Ching.
-This is a night full of wings, buffalo sauce, ranch, and fun.
-In the past, we have paired with Buffalo Wild Wings and Campus Cooks to help sponsor us and are grateful for their contribution to our cause.
+Another event we aim to hold annually is our Pi Phi Pizookie.
+This is a night full of cookies, icecream and fun.
+In the past, we have paired with Campus Cooks to help sponsor us and are grateful for their contribution to our cause.
 The greek community at Purdue loves to get involved in this event.
 We are currently looking at ways to bring back this fun event but Covid-19 safe!